google/pathways-job/README.md

 # pathways-job
 PathwaysJob API is an OSS Kubernetes-native API, to deploy ML training and batch inference workloads, using Pathways on GKE.

-//ToDo(roshanin) - add intro for Pathways.
+## Introduction to Pathways on Cloud
+Pathways is a system designed to enable the creation of large-scale, multi-task, and sparsely activated machine learning systems.
+It allows for the use of thousands or tens of thousands of accelerators, with the ability to dynamically allocate varying amounts of compute for different tasks based on their processing requirements.
+Pathways simplifies large-scale machine learning computations by enabling a single JAX client to orchestrate workloads across multiple large TPU slices, potentially spanning hundreds or thousands of TPU chips.
+Pathways is used internally at Google to train large models like Gemini.
+Pathways on Cloud brings the same benefits to Google Cloud customers.

-## Description
+## Description of PathwaysJob
-The PathwaysJob is an API that provides an easy way to run JAX workloads using Pathways.
-It support two modes of deployment.
-A PathwaysJob instance bundles the Pathways resource manager(RM) AKA Pathways server, the Pathways proxy server and the user workload containers into a single pod called "pathways-head".
-When the user pod is not provided (headless workloads), the "pathways-head" pod consists of the Pathways RM and the proxy server.
+PathwaysJob is an API that provides an easy way to run JAX workloads using Pathways.
+A PathwaysJob instance bundles the Pathways resource manager(RM) AKA Pathways server, the Pathways proxy server and the user workload containers into a single pod named `pathways-head`.
+When a user pod is not provided (headless workloads), the `pathways-head` pod consists of the Pathways RM and the proxy server containers.
+It supports the following two deployment modes: ColocateHeadWithWorkers and Default.
 ### ColocateHeadWithWorkers mode
-The 'colocate_head_with_workers' mode deploys the "pathways-head" pod besides a "worker" pod on one of the TPU workers.
+The `colocate_head_with_workers` mode deploys the `pathways-head` pod besides a `worker` pod on one of the TPU workers.
 This is preferred for Pathways batch inference workloads, where latency is crucial.
 ### Default mode
-The "pathways-head" pod is schedule on a CPU nodepool and the "workers" are scheduled on TPUs.
+The `pathways-head` pod is schedule on a CPU nodepool and the `workers` are scheduled on TPUs.
 The default mode is preferred for Pathways training workloads where the worker utilizes the TPUs completely.
 ### With a dockerized workload
-The user workload is scheduled as a container within the "pathways-head" pod.
+The user workload is scheduled as a container within the `pathways-head` pod.
 ### Headless mode for interactive supercomputing
 The user workload is typically on a Vertex AI notebook, so users can connect to the PathwaysJob via port-forwarding.